RocketChat/docs-old/guides/administration/admin-panel/info.md

 ## Refresh Info

-Refreshing info on your RocketChat server will prompt for the latest stats to be pulled.
+Refreshing info on your Rocket.Chat server will prompt for the latest stats to be pulled.

 To refresh info, click the **Refresh** button by the top right of your info panel.